Angry Owl Ultramarathons - July 27-28, 2019

 SHIRTS: None will be available.

-AWARDS: Simple, consumable awards will be given to the top female and male runners in each race.
+AWARDS: Awards provided by our friends at NW Alpine will be presented to the top female and top male finishers in each race.
 If there is a tie in distance, the runner who completed the distance first will be awarded the higher place.
 There will be awards for each start time of the 6-hour and the 12-hour

 WHAT’S WITH THE NAME?
 Owls at Salem's Bush's Pasture Park gained national attention by attacking a few runners and taking a few hats.
 Don't worry, nobody was seriously hurt, and the attacks are rare.
 It became a fun talking point when MSNBC Reporter Rachel Maddow held a competition to design a sign warning park goers of the owl.
 Now, the signs are posted and locals and internet observers alike have had fun with the image and have even given the owl a name!